Pigman1000/hmar_bible_dataset/README.md

 license: cc-by-4.0
 ---

-# Dataset Card for ASV-CLBSI Bible Dataset
+# Dataset Card for Hmar Bible Dataset

 This dataset contains parallel verses in English and Hmar languages, curated from the **American Standard Version (ASV)** for English and the **Christian Literature by Bible Society of India (CLBSI)** for Hmar.
 It is structured to facilitate linguistic and translation studies.